8 Facts You Need to Know About Stock Market Corrections

 What happens when you don't have a long time horizon?

-If you are retired or nearing retirement, it can be downright scary to see your 401(k) balance take a significant hit when your earning years are behind you.
+It can be downright scary to see your investment savings take a hit when your working years are behind you.

-"The most challenging time for baby boomers is as they get close to retirement or if they're just starting retirement, and the uncertainty that comes with the drawing down of their accumulated wealth that they've accumulated over time," Sheldon says.
+"The most challenging time for baby boomers is as they get close to retirement or if they're just starting retirement, and the uncertainty that comes with the drawing down of their wealth that they've accumulated over time," says RDM Financial's Michael Sheldon.

-Making things a little more difficult is that bond yields are at historic lows, and life expectancies continue to grow.
-So while bonds have certainly helped offer protection throughout the downturn so far, some retirees might need to keep a significant portion of their portfolio in equities – perhaps going even more aggressive than the classic 60/40 (60% stocks, 40% bonds) allocation that portfolio managers have traditionally suggested.
+Making things even more difficult is that bond yields remain near historic lows, and life expectancies continue to rise.
+Although bonds have offered some protection in 2022, some retirees might need to keep a significant portion of their portfolio in equities.
+It's possible the classic 60/40 allocation (60% stocks, 40% bonds) that planners have traditionally recommended might not be aggressive enough.

 "Volatility at that time can be more challenging and make someone question if they should continue to have the asset allocation they have," Sheldon says.

 A Financial Plan Helps in a Stock Market Correction

 Having a plan for dealing with market declines is the best way to navigate troubled times.
 Indeed, allowing emotions to dictate your moves is every investor's greatest enemy.
 That goes for retirement savers and hedge fund managers, alike.

 Put your portfolio through a series of stress tests, calculating how it would respond to various market scenarios, and make sure that your risk tolerance is in line with your goals.